-- 1. The proposed use is allowed within the subject zoning district with the approval of a use permit, but does not comply with all other applicable provisions of this Development Code and the Municipal Code because it does not meet the location restrictions because it is in a high crime reporting district. - 2.
-The proposed use would not maintain or strengthen the integrity and character of the neighborhood and zoning district in which it is to be located because there are currently nine (9) active off-sale alcohol licenses in the same census tract as the proposed off-sale alcohol establishment and has the potential to continue or increase illegal activities associated with alcohol sales and result in additional demands for police services.
+1. The proposed use is allowed within the subject zoning district with the approval of a use permit, but does not comply with all other applicable provisions of this Development Code and the Municipal Code because it does not meet the location restrictions because it is in a high crime reporting district as defined in SMC Section 16.80.040.D(2)(d)(i) and (ii) that states a business with off-sale shall not be located in a high crime reporting district, where the average number of crimes in that district exceeds the average number of crimes for all reporting districts citywide by more than 20 percent..
+Crime reporting district 103 has a higher than average crime rate of 269, which is 216% above the City average of 85 over a three-year period.

+2. The proposed use would not maintain or strengthen the integrity and character of the neighborhood and zoning district in which it is to be located because there are currently nine (9) active off-sale alcohol licenses in the same census tract as the proposed off-sale alcohol establishment and has the potential to continue or increase illegal activities including violent crime associated with alcohol sales as supported by the University California Riverside(UCR) study of 91 largest US cities (including Stockton) which found that retail alcohol outlet density and violent crime are significantly related, and result in additional demands for police services.
+(See Exhibit 2 - UCR Study)

-- 3. The proposed use would be consistent with the general land uses, objectives, policies, and programs of the General Plan and any applicable specific plan or master development plan because it is a commercial use in a commercially-designated area. - 4.
-The subject site would be physically suitable for the type and density/intensity of use being proposed including the provision of services (e.g., sanitation and water), public access, and the absence of physical constraints (e.g., earth movement, flooding, etc.) because the area is already supplied with all required infrastructure and is an existing commercial use in a commercial area and there are no known physical constraints. - 5.
-The establishment, maintenance, or operation of the proposed use at the location proposed and for the time period(s) identified, if applicable, would endanger, jeopardize, or otherwise constitute a hazard to the public convenience, health, interest, safety, peace, or general welfare of persons residing or working in the neighborhood of the proposed use because the proposed use is likely to result in additional calls for police services related to illegal activities from alcohol sales, including noise, public drunkenness, vandalism, and panhandling and, thereby, place a further strain on police resources.
-Additionally, the applicant has been cited twice by ABC for the sale of alcohol to minors. - 6.
-The design, location, size, and operating characteristics of the proposed use would not be compatible with the existing and future land uses on-site and in the vicinity of the subject property because the proposed use has the potential to be incompatible with residences, transit station and other light industrial uses in the vicinity area of the project site due to the creation of additional alcohol-related impacts, such as noise, illegal drug usage and sales, theft, and violent behavior. - 7.
-The proposed action would be in compliance with the provisions of the California Environmental Quality Act (CEQA) and the City's CEQA Guidelines because CEQA review is not required for a project that is not approved.
+3. The proposed use would be consistent with the general land uses, objectives, policies, and programs of the General Plan and any applicable specific plan or master development plan because it is a commercial use in a commercially-designated area.

+4. The subject site would be physically suitable for the type and density/intensity of use being proposed including the provision of services (e.g., sanitation and water), public access, and the absence of physical constraints (e.g., earth movement, flooding, etc.) because the area is already supplied with all required infrastructure and is an existing commercial use in a commercial area and there are no known physical constraints.

+5. The establishment, maintenance, or operation of the proposed use at the location proposed and for the time period(s) identified, if applicable, would endanger, jeopardize, or otherwise constitute a hazard to the public convenience, health, interest, safety, peace, or general welfare of persons residing or working in the neighborhood of the proposed use because the proposed use is likely to result in additional calls for police services related to illegal activities from alcohol sales, including noise, public drunkenness, vandalism, and panhandling and, thereby, place a further strain on police resources.

+6. The design, location, size, and operating characteristics of the proposed use would not be compatible with the existing and future land uses on-site and in the vicinity of the subject property because the proposed use has the potential to be incompatible with residences, transit station and other light industrial uses in the vicinity area of the project site due to the creation of additional alcohol-related impacts, such as noise, illegal drug usage and sales, theft, and violent behavior.

+7. The proposed action would comply with the provisions of the California Environmental Quality Act (CEQA) and the City's CEQA Guidelines because if the request is denied, no environmental analysis is needed for the proposed use under the California Environmental Quality Act (CEQA).